Lapse

 Laced with Old Texan charm.

-But then again, there’s a lot I don’t remember.
+There’s a lot I don’t remember.

-Taunting me with glimpses.
+Taunting me with glimpses

 Of honey blonde curls and bronzed skin.